IBM/FabricNodeSDK-Starter/README.md

   * The `configtx.yaml` file initializes a blockchain network or channel and services with an Orderer Genesis Block which serves as the first block on a chain.
 Additionally, membership services are installed on each channel peer (in this case, the Shop and Fitcoin Peers).

 d.
-Install Chaincode on the peer nodes and start the Blockchain network.

-g.
-Build docker images of the orderer, peers, channel, network, rabbitCluster, redicCluster
+Build docker images of the orderer, peers, channel, network

 ### Open a new terminal and run the following command:
 ```bash